Become a leader in the field of Critical Care

 Why This Programme?

-The MSc programme* is delivered online and consists of 12 core courses.
+The programme is delivered online.
+It consists of 12 core courses.

 Learning is done exclusively via a state-of-the-art virtual learning environment (VLE) with emphasis on the research and governance principles which underpin contemporary practice, as well as leadership and management skills.